Wiczling/bmm/README.md

 # bmm
-Application of Bayesian Multilevel Modeling in Quantitative Structure-Retention Relationship Studies of Heterogeneous Compounds
+Application of Bayesian Multilevel Modeling in Quantitative Struc-ture-Retention Relationship Studies of Heterogeneous Compounds

+The data, MATLAB code, and Stan code used to analyze the data: